-The financial statements are presented in Indian rupees (INR), which is also the functional currency in which the Company operate.
+The Company Financial Statements are presented in Indian rupees (INR), which is also the functional currency and the currency of the primary economic environment in which the Company operate.

-Transaction and balances
+Transactions and balances

-Transactions in foreign currencies are initially recorded by the Company at functional currency spot rates at the date the transaction first qualifies for recognition.
+Transactions in foreign currencies are initially recorded by the company at their functional currency spot rates at the date the transaction first qualifies for recognition.

 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.

-Exchange differences arising on settlement or translation of monetary items are recognised in profit or loss.
+Exchange differences arising on settlement or translation of monetary items are recognised in profit or loss with the exception of the following: